python/pyperformance/doc/cpython_results_2017.rst

 2015-09-19: PGO uses test suite, pidigits
 -----------------------------------------

+..
+XXX need to be validated on speed-python with PGO

 Optimization: `Issue #24915: Add Clang support to PGO builds and use the test suite for profile data <http://bugs.python.org/issue24915>`_, `commit 7188a3ef
 <https://github.com/python/cpython/commit/7188a3efe07b9effdb760f3a96783f250214f0be>`_.